reframe-hpc/reframe/docs/manpage.rst

    This option may be specified multiple times, in which case tests with *any* of the specified names will be excluded:
    ``-x NAME1 -x NAME2`` is therefore equivalent to ``-x 'NAME1|NAME2'``.

+   .. versionchanged:: 4.1.0

+      The ``NAME`` pattern is matched anywhere in the test name and not at its beginning.
+      If you want to match at the beginning of a test name, you should prepend ``^``.

 ------------
 Test actions